amlorenzo/ftpserver/README.md

 - **HikariCP 5.0.1**: A high-performance JDBC connection pool.

 #### Pending and Future Technologies
-- **Spring Boot Starter GraphQL**: To be used for developing a GraphQL API for flexible and efficient data querying.
 - **Spring Cloud**: Potentially required for dynamically reloading application context beans after configuration changes.
 - **AWS SDK**: To be used for integrating with AWS services like IAM and S3.
 - **Spring Cloud AWS**: For seamless integration with AWS services, enabling features like IAM configuration and S3 connectivity.